After Surgery: Deep Brain Stimulation

 - Keep the dressing clean and dry for the first 48 hours

-- After 48 hours: you may remove the dressing and leave the incision open to air (unless told otherwise)
+- Leave the incision open to air after washing (unless told otherwise)

 Watch Closely for Infection